Enroll in an MBA Course

 1. Check Course Catalog

 Browse our course catalog to view available courses, faculty, and schedules.
 The course schedule for the entire academic year is published each July.
-For academic year 2021-2022 all Booth courses may be accessed remotely, including those that faculty have designated as dual-modality.
+For academic year 2023-2024 Booth courses are returning to majority in-person only.
+Please reference the modality listed in the course catalog.

 2. Check Eligibility and Prerequisites

 Some faculty members allow non-Booth students, but first you must email them to request permission (this includes Booth Alumni).
 Check the quarterly list of eligible courses for non-Booth students to see whether the professor allows non-Booth students.
 If a course is not listed on the eligible course list, then non-Booth students are not allowed to enroll.
 The eligible course list also contains links to faculty email addresses.
 Forward permission emails to Prereq@Lists.ChicagoBooth.edu so staff can log them.

 Email the faculty member who teaches the course, describe your relevant experience, and ask for a waiver.
 Faculty emails can be found on the eligible course PDF linked above.

 If granted, forward the email to email@example.com.
 Our staff will log the waiver and send you a confirmation.
 You still need to fill out the online request form to request enrollment.
 A seat will not be held while a waiver request is pending.

 3. Check Available Seats